Buyers Guides

 This is a superb choice for budget conscious shoppers with a lot of guitars to hold.
 In fact this model can safely store upwards of 9 guitars at any one time - a rare find at any price.

-Pyle is a well-established name in the economy-friendly guitar stands market.
-With this affordable multi guitar stand, they’ve proved that it’s possible to create a well put together, 7 guitar, foldable/collapsible guitar rack that does an excellent job for an incredible price.
+Pyle is a well-established name in the economy-friendly stands market.
+With this affordable multi-guitar stand, they’ve proved that it’s possible to create a well-put-together, seven guitar, foldable/collapsible guitar rack that does an excellent job for an incredible price.

 Product highlights: